ssfsx17/ffpnp/Jobs/Soldier.md

 ### Soldier Tech T6

-Battle Orders (1 AP) (multi) - Each member of the party switches rows.
+Battle Orders (1 AP) (multi) - Each member of the party attempts to switch rows.

 Entrench (1 AP) (self only) - Defend action that lasts for two rounds, i.e. you can do an action in the next round while still under the effect of Defend.
 But, this also causes the Immobilize status on yourself for the duration.